Transitime/core/transitimeWebapp/README.md

 You will need to configure the location of the transitTimeConfig.xml file in the web.xml file.
 The transitTimeConfig.xml file in turn is used to specify the location of the database and the hibernate file.

-You will also need to configure the key for accessing the transitimeApi in the imports.js (TODO confirm file name) javascript file.
+You will also need to configure the key for accessing the transitimeApi in the template/includes.jsp file.